 About 10 seconds after I took this photo, an angry security guard blew his whistle and yelled at us.
-He is tasked with keeping snap-happy tourists from leaning on this railing or stepping on the grass.
-And he takes his job very seriously.
+He is tasked with keeping snap-happy tourists from leaning on this sacred railing or stepping on the well-manicured grass.
+He takes his job very seriously.

-It’s actually quite comical because the only warning (that we saw) is small print on the railing, so every tourist makes the same mistake because it’s a great spot to take a photo.
+It’s actually quite comical because the only warning (that we saw) is small print on the railing.
+Therefore, every tourist makes the same mistake because it’s a great spot to take a photo.

 Consider yourself warned.

 If you do not join a guided tour of Tokyo Imperial Palace, you will only need 30 minutes to walk around the complex and admire the old stonework and gardens around the moat.

 If you’d like to spend more time outdoors, walk from the Imperial Palace to Hibiya Park.

 Depending on the time of year, you may witness beautiful cherry blossoms or autumn colours at Kumogata Pond and Shinji Pond.
 You can walk around the park in 30 to 45 minutes.

 After visiting the Imperial Palace, head back to Tokyo Station and take the JR Yamanote Line to Akihabara Station.
 It’s only two stations, so it takes about 10 minutes.

 Akihabara is a popular shopping area in Tokyo known for electronics retailers and video games.
 It’s also home to many Japanese subcultures, like anime, manga comics, and video games.
 If you’re interested in purchasing high-tech gadgets, cameras and/or unique video games, Akihabara is the place for you.